geckse/n8n-nodes-ninox/README.md

 **Keep in mind: This API ley provides access to all your Ninox teams and all the Ninox databases of these teams.
 You should handle this key with care.**

+### Credentials for Ninox Private Cloud & Ninox On-Premise

+Basicly the same steps as for Public Cloud users.
+You just need to define a Custom URL in the n8n credentials for Ninox.
+You're URL will be something like ```https://mycompany.ninox.com/v1``` for Private Cloud users and ```https://myninox.mydomain.com/v1``` for On-Premise users.

 ## Compatibility

 The Latest Version of n8n.
 If you encounter any problem, feel free to [open an issue](https://github.com/geckse/n8n-nodes-ninox) on Github.